raghavbadri06-gif/Heelspur/readme.md

-The framework is named ZHaCTreS-Net-JR: 'ZHaCTreS' acknowledges the ConvNeXt inventors (Zhuang Liu, Hanzi Mao, Chao-Yuan Wu, Christoph Feichtenhofer, Trevor Darrell, Saining Xie), 'J', 'R' acknowledges PSO inventors (James Kennedy, Russell Eberhart).
+**IMPORTANT NOTICE TO READERS**
+>
+> This code is directly related to the manuscript currently submitted to **The Visual Computer**.
+> Users are encouraged to **cite the relevant manuscript** when using this code.
+>
+>

+The framework has been named as SCA-Net.

 1. Overview

-This repository implements ZHaCTreS-Net-JR for automated heel spur classification from foot X-ray images.
+This repository implements SCA-Net for automated heel spur classification from foot X-ray images.

 Classes:
 - heelspur